Baraki Barak District: Politics and security

 On 27 October 2009 the Baraki Barak District Center officially opened.
 The district center houses offices for the district sub-governor, the local mayor and three judges who handle everything from land disputes to criminal issues.

 On 22 November 2009 it was reported that several militants were detained in both the village of Kashimiri Bala and Ebrahim Kheyl in an attempt to locate a Taliban weapons facilitator actively operating in the area.

 On 23 November 2009 it was reported that a government employee was abducted in the district.

 According to some reports, as of 1 December 2009, insurgent activity has gone down as much as 80% since the summer of 2009 in the district capital although this could be attributed to the arrival of the winter months.
 The 2009 Afghan "surge" was stated to have created a security bubble for the district capital, covering about half of the district's population.
-However the increase in aid and US troops to the region has caused additional problems, as more civilians are targeted by the Taliban for co-operating with the government and foreign forces.
+However, the increase in aid and US troops to the region caused additional problems, as more civilians were targeted by the Taliban for co-operating with the government and foreign forces.

 In 2008 the area experienced an influx of anti-government forces into the district.
 Around the beginning of 2009, no American troops were located in this district, a fact which has changed significantly as of the end of the same year as the new "Ink Spot" strategy was implemented in the area.
 As of 1 December 2009, at least 150 American troops from the 10th Mountain Division were located in the district, among others.
 Furthermore, attacks are down approximately 50% and thousands of refugees have begun to return to the area.